zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 ## Preliminaries, Part 1: Tangent Frame

-We start with a 3D surface \\(S\\).
+We start with a 3D surface $S$.
 Assume that it has a unique 2D parametrization, e.i. an [injective](https://en.wikipedia.org/wiki/Injective_function) (one to one) mapping from a 2D texture coordinate to an object-space 3D coordinate:

 $$ \tag{1} S(u,v) = \begin{bmatrix} x \cr y \cr z \end{bmatrix}. $$